sinistersnare/sinistersnare.github.io/content/post/12-crafting-semantics-3.md

 \kappa \in \textit{Kont} &::= \textbf{mt} \\
 						&| \; \textbf{cond}(e , e , \rho , \kappa) \\
 						&| \; \textbf{callcc}(\kappa) \\
-						&| \; \textbf{set}(a, \rho , \kappa) \\
+						&| \; \textbf{set}(a , \kappa) \\
 						&| \; \textbf{call}(\overrightarrow{v} , \overrightarrow{e} , \rho , \kappa) \\
 \end{aligned}
 {% end %}

-Changes I made here were to the `Val` and `Kont`, and `Addr` domains.
+Changes I made here were to the `Val`, `Kont`, and `Addr` domains.
 Now, continuations can be a value held in a variable, to obtain one, you must go through the new `callcc` Kontinuation.
-We added 3 continuation types, for `call/cc`, `set!`, and for the multi-arg call.
+We added 3 continuation types: for `call/cc`, `set!`, and for the multi-arg `call`.
 I removed the old continuations pertaining to function calling.
 Finally, the second number added to the address domain is required to support multiple argument functions.

-The syntax of the variables inside the `call` continuation may be a bit weird.
+The syntax of the variables inside the `call` continuation may be new.
+The overhead-arrow means the variable is a list.
 When we call a function, we need to keep track of the values that we have processed, and which expressions we have yet to process.
-The first argument is a list of values, which correspond to the evaluated arguments of the call-list.
+Therefore, the first argument is a list of values, which correspond to the evaluated arguments of the call-list.
 The second argument is that list of unevaluated expressions.
 We will discuss how they work when we implement the call semantics.

 ## Helper Functions